yoniakabecky/polaris-react/src/components/Link/README.md

 Links should:

-- Set the expectation of where merchants will be taken or what action will be performed.
+- Be clear and predictable.
+Merchants should be able to anticipate what will happen when they select a link.
+- Use descriptive text and avoid using generic content such as “click here”.
 - Be consistent with the content they point to.
 If a navigational link leads to a page called Orders, label the link “orders”.
-- Use descriptive text and avoid using generic content such as “click here”.

 <!-- usageblock -->